szabgab/slides/perl-programming/dancer.md

 Create a file called `app.psgi` in that directory with the following content.

-The `get` keyword create a so-called route that maps a URL path onto an anonymous subroutine.
+The `get` keyword creates a so-called route that maps a URL path onto an anonymous subroutine.
 In this case we mapped the root page `/`.

 Whatever the function returns will be returned to the browser.
 By default as HTML.